devonfw-forge/devonfw4flutter-mts-app/lib/models/README.md

 # Models of My Thai Star

-This some documentaion that is generally true for all non-generated models.
+This is some documentaion that is true for all non-generated models.
 Instead of having the same text in ever class doc-comment, I put it here.

 #### Why Equatable?
 All models extends [Equatable] to overwrite their comparison behavior.
 A model will be compared based on it's [props] instead of it's reference.
 This way we can easily compare if 2 models are the same, based on their values and not based on their location in memory.